loot/loot/CONTRIBUTING.md

 First check that an [Inno Setup translation](http://www.jrsoftware.org/files/istrans/) exists for your language.
 Unofficial translations are acceptable, but require a bit of extra handling.
 If there isn't an official or unofficial translation for Inno Setup, you're better off making a translation and getting it listed on the linked page before continuing.

+To translate the LOOT-specific messages:

+1. Copy `resources/l10n/en/LC_MESSAGES/inno.islu` to `resources/l10n/<language>/LC_MESSAGES/inno.islu` if the latter file does not exist, where `<language>` is the [POSIX locale code](https://www.gnu.org/software/gettext/manual/html_node/Locale-Names.html) for your language.
+2. Open the copied file in your favourite text editor.
+2. Translate the string(s) into your language.
+Do not change the text before the first `=` as that is the message's name.
+3. Save your changes.

+To add your language as an option in LOOT's installer:

 1. Open the installer script at `scripts/installer.iss` in a text editor of your choice.
 2. If your language only has an unofficial translation, add a `#define <Language>Exists` block for it near the top of the script, like it has been done for Korean and Simplified Chinese.
 3. Add your language to the `[Languages]` section.

-The `Name` should be the [POSIX locale code](https://www.gnu.org/software/gettext/manual/html_node/Locale-Names.html) for your language.
-The `MessagesFile` filename is the filename of the Inno Setup translation that you checked exists.
+   The `Name` value should be the POSIX locale code for your language.

+   The `MessagesFile` value should be `compiler:Languages\<translation file>,resources/l10n/<language>/LC_MESSAGES/inno.islu`, where `<translation file>` is the filename of the Inno Setup translation that you checked exists and `<language>` is your language's POSIX locale code.

    If your language only has an unofficial translation, wrap its line in `#ifdef` and `#endif` lines, again like it has been done for Korean and Simplified Chinese.
-4. Translate the string(s) in the `[CustomMessages]` into your language, following the example of the existing translations.
-Again, if your language only has an unofficial translation, wrap its line(s) in `#ifdef` and `#endif` lines.
 5. Save your changes.

 If your language's Inno Setup translation is unofficial, also do the following: